-Diabetes is often managed through Western medicine, insulin, and and blood sugar monitoring to treat and monitor for chronic problems brought on by the disease.
+Diabetes is often managed through Western medicine, insulin, and blood sugar monitoring to treat and monitor for chronic problems brought on by the disease.
 However, did you know that Traditional Chinese Medicine can also be used to help with diabetes and other similar illnesses?

-Registered TCM physician Yan Fang Chen has a strong passion for gua sha, tui na, and other kinds of TCM treatments.
+Registered TCM physician Chen Yan Fang has a strong passion for gua sha, tui na, and other kinds of TCM treatments.
 She was featured on DoctorxDentist Sessions recently and gave her tips on the philosophy of TCM treatment as well as methods for managing diabetes.
 Here's what she said.

 The TCM approach takes time